dxos/dxos/apps/vuepress/docs/guide/echo/how-echo-works.md

 ---
-sidebar_position: 10
+position: 10
-sidebar_label: How ECHO Works
+label: How ECHO Works
 ---
 # How ECHO Works